Basic Puppy Obedience Training

 Chewing

-Chewing is a natural behavior for puppies, but it can become problematic if they chew on your furniture or personal belongings.
+Chewing is a natural behavior for puppies, but it can become problematic if they chew on your or personal belongings.
 Provide your puppy with appropriate chew toys and encourage them to chew on those instead.
 If you catch them chewing on something they shouldn't, redirect their attention to a toy and remove the inappropriate item.

 Jumping on people